-Our popular China Company Verification report can be conveniently ordered online allowing you to verify a Chinese company’s business license in just 1 working day.
+Our China company verification report can be conveniently ordered online allowing you to verify a Chinese company’s business license in turnaround time.

 Once you’ve identified and verified a China company address, you might like to consider what information it can tell you.